cosgab/Marlin_2.1.x-Q5/MoBo_MKS/README.md

  - (32)Steps nb -
  - (MoBo) NanoV3

-  🔧**Note**: After choosing your binary, remove the "QQSP_TS35-U9CBPULR32-" header or rename the file to "Robin_nano_v3.bin" for QQS or "firmware.bin". place it on your SD card, insert your SD card into the printer and power on your printer.
+  🔧**Note**: After choosing your binary, remove the "QQSP+TS35-U9CBPULR32-" header or rename the file to "Robin_nano_v3.bin" for QQS or Q5. place it on your SD card, insert your SD card into the printer and power on your printer.

   After the flash and to configure and prepare your printer, please follow the steps on the Wiki